Wepstern/django_portfolio/docs/README.md

 - One for local, test environment: ./djportfolio/djportfolio/test_settings.py
 - One for production environment: ./djportfolio/djportfolio/production_settings.py

+# My Live Site
+You can check my live site [here](https://dj-portfolio-gergo-balogh.herokuapp.com).
+All comments are welcome! 🤗

 ## Development Environment
 You can easily create the local, test and development environment using helperscripts.
 Currently the project is only macOS / Linux "friendly", because the helper scripsts are written in shell.
 I do not plan to implement the project on the "Windows way", because I want to containerise the project in the future.